matejhocevar/django-angularjs-webpack/README.md

-# django-vue-webpack
+# django-angularjs-webpack
-A boilerplate of using Django as backend framework, Vue js and webpack as the frontend setup.
+A boilerplate for AngularJS build with Webpack and Django framework.

 ## Installation
 #### Clone the repository